There are many ways to make a funeral service personal and meaningful and to reflect the individual wishes and

 While it is important to preserve dignity and respect, we also understand that an appropriate farewell, eases the pain of bereavement and allows enduring memories to live on in the hearts of those who loved, admired and respected them.

-Some suggestions you may consider are provided here, but we encourage you to discuss your own thoughts with us.
-At Heritage, we can access a wide range of talents and resources to help you to celebrate a life.
+Some suggestions are provided here, but we encourage you to discuss your thoughts with us.
+At Heritage, we can access a wide range of resources to help you to celebrate a life.

 A funeral notice in the local or other newspapers are a convenient way to inform the wider community of the death of the person.
 We will help you with the wording and then place the notices on your behalf.
 In the case of a private funeral, a death notice is usually placed after the funeral service.
 In country areas, often a radio notice is a useful way to inform family and friends.
 We also place notices on this website with the family’s permission.

 Floral arrangements have long played a symbolic part in funerals.
-Perhaps a favourite type of flower or colour can be included.
-We can arrange to order all the flowers required.
+A favourite type of flower or colour can be included, and we can arrange to order the flowers required.
 If you have special requirements, please discuss them with us.
 On the day of the funeral, we will ensure that the coffin flower arrangement and flowers for the funeral are delivered on time, are handled with care and displayed attractively.
 Some families choose to place single flowers or petals on the coffin or in the grave.

 Order of Service Leaflets